The Contiguous Art Gallery Problem is in {\Theta}(n log n): Introduction

-Laurentini observed that this problem is NP-hard, and Stade~\cite{stade2025interiorBoundaryHard} recently proved that it is $\exists \mathbb{R}$-complete.
-Thomas Shermer proposed the closely-related \contArt problem.
-Here, each guard $g$ can only guard a contiguous segment $[u, v]$ of $\partial P$.
-The goal is to compute the smallest set of such contiguous guards whose visibility intervals together cover $\partial P$ (see Figure~\ref{fig:problem_def}).
-At SoCG~2025, three independent submissions presented \realRAM algorithms for this problem, each with comparable high-polynomial running times but based on entirely different methods.
-Let $k$ denote the size of the optimal solution.
-Biniaz et al.~\cite{biniaz2024contiguous} analyzed the combinatorial structure of contiguous guards.
-They constructed a candidate set $\mathbb{C}$ of $O(n^4)$ guards and guarantee that there exists an optimal solution that uses one of the guards from $\mathbb{C}$.
-They show how to compute $\mathbb{C}$, and how to compute from these an optimal solution n $O(k n^5 \log n)$ total time.

-Merrild, Rysgaard, Schou, and Svenning~\cite{merrild2024contiguous} gave an $O(k n^5 \log n)$-time greedy algorithm.
-For any point $u \in \partial P$, let $\nex{u}$ denote the farthest point $v$ along $\partial P$ such that there exists a guard $(g, [u,v])$.
-Starting from $u$, one can recursively apply $\nexFunc$ until the resulting set $\{ [u, v] \}$ covers $\partial P$.
+\begin{itemize}[noitemsep] \item Merrild, Rysgaard, Schou, and Svenning~\cite{merrild2024contiguous} gave an $O(k n^5 \log n)$-time greedy algorithm.
+For any point $u \in \partial P$, let $\nex{u}$ denote the farthest point $v$ along $\partial P$ such that there exists a guard that sees $[u,v]$.
+Starting from $u$, recursively apply $\nexFunc$ until the resulting set $\{ [u, v] \}$ covers $\partial P$.
 Such a sequence defines a \emph{revolution}, which they show yields a solution of size at most $k+1$.
-They compute a revolution in $O(n^2 \log n)$ time and prove that after $O(k n^3)$ recursive revolutions, one must obtain an optimal solution, leading to an overall $O(k n^5 \log n)$-time algorithm.

-Robson, Spalding-Jamieson, and Zheng~\cite{RobsonSpaldingZheng2024_AnalyticArcCover} took an analytical approach based on the same $\nex{u}$ function.
+They compute a revolution in $O(n^2 \log n)$ time and obtain after $O(k n^3)$ revolutions an optimal solution, leading to an $O(k n^5 \log n)$-time algorithm. \item The authors of~\cite{biniaz2024contiguous} constructed a candidate set $\mathbb{C}$ of $O(n^4)$ guards and guaranteed that there exists an optimal solution using a guard from $\mathbb{C}$.
+They compute $\mathbb{C}$, and brute force for each $g \in \mathbb{C}$ the revolution, using $O(k n^5 \log n)$ total time. \item Robson, Spalding-Jamieson, and Zheng~\cite{RobsonSpaldingZheng2024_AnalyticArcCover} took an analytical approach based on the same $\nex{u}$ function.
 They parametrize the boundary $\partial P$ by $[1,2n+1)$, where points $i$ and $i+n$ correspond to the same vertex of $P$.
-Then we can treat $\nexFunc$ as a function from $[1,n+1)$ to $[1,2n+1)$.
-They proved that $\partial P$ can be partitioned into $O(n^3)$ intervals, where $\nexFunc$ is of constant-complexity in each interval.
-They extend this to an $O(n^6 \log n)$-time algorithm.
+Then we can treat $\nexFunc$ as a function from $[1,n+1)$ to $[1,2n+1)$. $\partial P$ can be partitioned into $O(n^3)$ intervals, where $\nexFunc$ is of constant-complexity in each interval.
+They extend this to an $O(n^6 \log n)$-time algorithm. \end{itemize}

-A subsequent joint version~\cite{theEnemy} presented an overview of these three approaches but did not provide a unified algorithm.
-Thus, there exist three independent approaches that use high polynomial time.